flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Quickstart.rst

 External GPS-MAG can be connected to FlytPOD through the connector provided on the side.
 Port available for this is GPS-MAG 1.
 Use of a Standoff is recommended in order to avoid interference.
-Make sure to mount it in such a way that FlytPOD heading is alligned with the GPS-MAG board heading.
+Make sure to mount it in such a way that FlytPOD heading is aligned with the GPS-MAG board heading.

 .. note:: * Of the two ports provided, GPS-MAG 1 must be used for connecting external GPS-MAG as GPS-MAG 2 is reserved for future       development.